-A "discovery" of mineral is the foundation upon which the whole mining law is based.
+A "discovery" of mineral is the foundation upon which the entire mining law is based.
 It is the inception of title to a mining claim.
 The courts have uniformly held that until discovery has been made there is no valid claim.
-The "discovery" need not be commercial ore but should be such as to justify a prudent man in the spending of his time and money in an effort to develop a mine.
-However, the mineral may have such low values as to be worthless for all practical purposes and does not then meet the test of a discovery within the meaning of the law.
+The discovery need not be commercial ore but should be such as to justify a prudent man in the spending of his time and money in an effort to develop a paying mine.
+There has developed within the Department of the Interior a more stringent discovery rule applicable to many nonmetallics which is generally referred to as the "test of marketability."
+The Department requires proof that the mineral substance can probably be successfully mined and marketed.
+To justify possession, the mineral locator or applicant (for patent) must show that by reason of accessibility, good faith in development, proximity to market, existence of present demand, and other factors, the deposit is of such value that it can be mined, removed, and disposed of at a profit.